okaneco1/okaneco1/README.md

 My name is Conor, and I'm a molecular ecology research assistant at Michigan State University.

-I use R, bash, and Python for bioinformatic workflows, statistical analyses, and data processing.
+I use R, bash, and Python for bioinformatic workflows, statistical analyses, and data visualization.

 ### 🔭 I’m working on ...
 - Analyzing DNA metabarcoding data to assess dietary composition in sea lamprey.